tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Motivation and scope.md

 Canopy does not currently implement record zone sharing, but it fits within the project goals and vision and can be added.

-The other flavor of CloudKit is using [Core Data and CloudKit together.](https://developer.apple.com/documentation/coredata/mirroring_a_core_data_store_with_cloudkit/setting_up_core_data_with_cloudkit) This is much more powerful than vanilla CloudKit, and heavily determines your client-side stack.
+The other flavor of CloudKit is using [Core Data and CloudKit together](https://developer.apple.com/documentation/coredata/mirroring_a_core_data_store_with_cloudkit/setting_up_core_data_with_cloudkit) with [NSPersistentCloudKitContainer.](https://developer.apple.com/documentation/coredata/nspersistentcloudkitcontainer) This is much more powerful than vanilla CloudKit, and heavily determines your client-side stack.

-Canopy does not wish to concern itself initially with client-side storage, and thus the Core Data+CloudKit is initially out of scope for Canopy.
+Canopy does not wish to concern itself initially with client-side storage, and thus the NSPersistentCloudKitContainer scenario is initially out of scope for Canopy.